 Our goal is to provide superior service and best-in-class infrastructure solutions in a dynamic market.
-To that end, Vertical Bridge has rapidly become the largest private owner and operator of communications infrastructure in the U.S., with more than 500,000 sites nationwide, including wireless and broadcast towers, rooftops, convenience stores, land parcels, utility structures and billboards.
+To that end, Vertical Bridge has rapidly become the largest private owner and operator of communications infrastructure in the U.S., with more than 17,000 towers nationwide, and a portfolio of sites including wireless and broadcast towers, rooftops, convenience stores, land parcels, utility structures, and billboards.
 We continue to grow and enhance our infrastructure each year to meet the evolving needs of our customers.

 Vertical Bridge is driven by a future-focused entrepreneurial spirit.
 As technology changes, our approach must too.
 New technologies like 5G and ATSC 3.0 need new infrastructure solutions.
 As a private company, we are better positioned to respond with agility than any other competitor.
 Yet our expansive asset portfolio puts us in the same class as the largest public providers.
 As the largest private company in our industry, we are nimble, permanent and at-scale.